matt765/matt765/README.md

 ## Legacy projects
-Old applications that still work but I didn't maintain them for a long time.
+Old websites that still work but I didn't maintain them for a long time.

 11 apps
 <a href="https://matt765.github.io/11-javascript-apps/">Live link</a> | <a href="https://github.com/matt765/11-javascript-apps">Repository</a>